hpacheco/ses/project/Project.md

 * [CryptPad](https://github.com/xwiki-labs/cryptpad)
 * [HedgeDoc](https://github.com/hedgedoc/hedgedoc)

+Note that many of these systems are often more concerned with how to reconcile conflicting edits from multiple users at real-time.
+The way conflicts are prevented or resolved, including versioning, are not a concern for this project.

-It is likely that none of the above will directly meet the requirements above.
-You may also build upon them to include new features involving encryption, access control, authentication, OAuth-based authorization, document sharing, or any other that you find interesting.
+It is also likely that none of the above will directly meet the requirements above.
+You may build upon them to include new features involving encryption, access control, authentication, OAuth-based authorization, document sharing, or any other that you find interesting.

 ## Analysis